Criminal Defense Law Firm

 Enhancements

-In MS a drug charge may be enhanced for a variety of reasons.
+In Mississippi, a drug charge may be enhanced for a variety of reasons.
 This typically causes the potential punishment to be doubled.

 - Distributions to Person under 21 (41-29-145)